Club constitution

 Membership

-3. Due to problems arising from junior members requiring supervision, the Club will only accept up to 25% of its adult membership as junior members under the age of 14 years who are not with an accompanying senior member.
+4. Due to potential problems arising from junior members requiring supervision, the maximum number of members under the age of 14 years (who are not with an accompanying senior member) the Club will accept will be set at 25% of its adult membership.

-• (i) All junior members aged 10 to 16 years inclusive shall be personally dropped off and collected by their parent or adult legal guardian who shall fully complete the Club’s Junior Shooting Register including a contact telephone number on which they can be reached at all times while the junior member is shooting.
+• (a) All members aged 10 to 16 years inclusive shall be personally dropped off and collected by their parent or adult legal guardian who shall fully complete the Club’s Sign-In / Sign-Out Shooting Register including a contact telephone number on which they can be reached at all times while the junior member is shooting.

-• (ii) No junior members aged under 16 years shall be able to shoot at any outdoor shooting taking place outside the fixed Club core shooting times displayed on the Club Website without their parent or adult legal guardian being present at all times while the junior member is shooting.
+• (b) No members aged under 16 years shall be able to shoot at any outdoor shooting taking place outside the fixed Club core shooting times displayed on the Club Website (excluding Frostbite Competitions) without their parent or adult legal guardian being present at all times while the junior member is shooting.

-• (iii) All junior members aged 16 years and over will be able to attend all outdoor shooting taking place outside the fixed Club core shooting times displayed on the Club Website provided that the junior member’s parent or adult legal guardian personally drops off the collects the junior member and fully completes the Club’s Junior Shooting Register including a contact telephone number on which they can be reached at all times while the junior member is shooting.
+• (c) All members aged 16 years and over will be able to attend all outdoor shooting taking place outside the fixed Club core shooting times displayed on the Club Website (including Frostbite Competitions) provided that the junior member’s parent or adult legal guardian personally drops off the collects the junior member and fully completes the Club’s Junior Shooting Register including a contact telephone number on which they can be reached at all times while the junior member is shooting.

 How people join the Club

-1. Those with no previous experience are offered a course of 6 lessons after which they must join the Club in order to continue shooting due to insurance reasons.
+1. Those with no previous experience are required to enrol on a Club Beginners Course after which they must join the club in order to continue shooting.

 2. Anyone can join at any time but will only be allowed to shoot unsupervised when they have shown that they can shoot at an acceptable level.
 In order that archers may shoot indoors, the Club shall have the right to ask for that person to show their ability to shoot outside first and be refused the opportunity to shoot indoors if their standard is determined to be such that damage is likely to be caused to the building or other equipment.